overturetool/overturetool.github.io/publications/PlannedPublications.md

 - Extending Overture with Implicit Monitoring of Instance Variables, Luis Diogo Couto, Kenneth Lausdahl, Nico Plat, Peter Gorm Larsen and Ken Pierce
 - Collaborative Modelling Using Automated Negotiations, Nico Plat, Peter Gorm Larsen and Ken Pierce
 - Toward a Well-Founded Code Generator with a Focus on Object Orientation Semantics, Victor Bandur Kenneth Lausdahl and Miran Hasanagic
 - Transformation of a Formal Model to a Distributed Setting with Code Generation and Validation.
-Miran Hasanagic, Peter W. V. Tran-Jørgensen, René Nilsson, Luis Diogo Couto and Peter Gorm Larsen
+Miran Hasanagic, Peter W. V. Tran-Jørgensen, René Nilsson, Luis Diogo Couto and Peter Gorm Larsen, to be submitted for the Software - Practice and Experience journal

 #### Conferences / Journals